ctrf-io/github-test-reporter/README.md

 This ensures that you only see workflow runs that are related to your current branch or pull request

+## Baseline Reports

+You can specify a baseline report to use for delta and metrics comparison using the `baseline` or `baseline-report-path` inputs.

+- `baseline`: Specify a baseline report by providing either a number (e.g., 1 for the last run, 2 for the run before that) or a string representing the report ID.
+This allows you to compare your current test results against a specific previous run.
+The default value is 1, which uses the most recent previous report as the baseline.

+- `baseline-report-path`: Provide a path to a specific CTRF report file to use as the baseline for comparison.
+This is useful if you want to compare against a particular report that is on the filesystem.

 ## Integrations